The from address of your campaign is the email address a recipient sees in their inbox when they receive your email.

 Yes, you can.
-You're able to do this yourself by clicking the person-and-cog icon in the bottom left corner of the screen to produce the settings menu and selecting Domain names.
+You're able to do this yourself by opening the settings menu in the bottom left corner of the screen and selecting Domain names.

-On the 'Domain names' page, click on the Edit pencil under ‘Renewal options’ for the domain you want to change.
+On the 'Domain names' page, select the Edit pencil under ‘Renewal options’ for the domain you want to change.

 Ticking Renew domain will renew the domain, whilst ticking Auto renew will ensure the domain is renewed every year automatically.